Nlcke/gouter/README.md

 with empty stack it will be updated automatically, for example we may create stack for it.
 And `redirector` goes through it's states to simplify our navigation to inner states.

+#### Navigation prevention

+Sometimes you need to prevent going to some state or going back.
+There are two route fields for
+this: `shouldGoTo` and `shouldGoBack`.
+Each field is a function which accepts current state (plus additional next state for `shouldGoTo`) and returns boolean.
+If true then navigation is allowed, if false it is blocked.
+You may also put some side effects into that functions, like showing `Press again to exit app` in case of app stack with last child.

 #### Key generation

 Some states should have unique id or ids.
 Imagine posts, users and stuff like that.
 So to